homemadearcade/zero/todo/1_BACKLOG_FEATURES.md

 Resize by hovering over the edges of the instance...?

+WHEN ADDING INSTRUCTIONS MANUALLY
+  You have to select a game room or lobby!
+Right now u can just skip them!

 BOUNDARIES UPDATE
   Change boundaries through the stage zone instead of stage zone being determined by the boundaries Boundary size increase by a few blocks option